-The Internet, as an electronic information resource, enables SNAP to provide information beyond the confines of its own collection.
+The Internet, as an electronic information resource, enables the Library to provide information beyond the confines of its own collection.
 It allows access to ideas, information, and commentary from around the globe.
 It is an unregulated medium.
 As such, while it offers access to a vast array of tools and resources that are personally, professionally, and culturally enriching to individuals of all ages, it also enables access to some material that may be offensive, disturbing, and/or illegal.

 Children's Access and Usage